MachadoMichael/MachadoMichael/README.md

 ### Hi there 🖖🏻

-I'm a software engineer, currently working with java in the development of solutions for a medium-sized multinational company in Brazil.
+I'm a software engineer, currently working with C# in the development of solutions for a medium-sized multinational company in Brazil.

 <br>